Listen to Audio

 Information Technology is helping doctors and patients to communicate better, automate, simplify and ultimately provide tools to share data and make it more understandable.

 Smartphones, tablets, and wearable technology are beginning to replace traditional monitoring and recording systems, and advancements in healthcare have made patient data and services to be made available outside of hospital walls.

 Behind the Breakthrough – Biomedical Engineering

-Beyond Information Technology are the scientists, researchers and engineers working on these medical breakthrougs.
-Have you ever wondered who are responsible for the design and production of equipment such as MRIs, x-rays, ultrasound machines, Electrocardiographs, Nanotechnology, Brain-Machine Interface, Eko Core, Bluetooth Pulse Oximeters, Genome editing or even robotic prostheses used by athletes?
+Beyond Information Technology are the scientists, researchers, and engineers working on these medical breakthroughs.
+Have you ever wondered who is responsible for the design and production of equipment such as MRIs, x-rays, ultrasound machines, Electrocardiographs, Nanotechnology, Brain-Machine Interface, Eko Core, Bluetooth Pulse Oximeters, Genome editing or even robotic prostheses used by athletes?
 Well, behind all of them there is always a biomedical engineer.